 As a parent, the death of a child at any age seems to go against the natural order of things.
 You always expect that your children will outlive you.
-We invest so much of ourselves in our children that losing a child to an untimely death is like losing a part of ourselves.
+We invest so much of ourselves in our children that losing a child is like losing a part of ourselves.

 Treat yourself with kindness and patience.
 Grieving the loss of an adult child is likely to be a journey with many twists and turns.
 You may feel guilty or ask whether enough was done to help your child.
 You may be angry about the unfairness of your child’s death.
 Expect to have emotional ups and downs.
-These are a normal part of the grieving process.
+This is a normal part of the grieving process.

 Plan how to cope with special days.
 Special days such as birthdays and holidays may be difficult to manage.
 Discuss with your family what you might do to honor your adult child’s memory on these special days.

 Join a support group.
 Talking to other parents who have lost an adult child to cancer can help you feel less alone in your grief.
-Bereavement support groups led by trained counselors, such as those offered by CancerCare, offer a chance to share and learn from others.
+Bereavement support groups led by professional social workers, such as those offered by CancerCare, offer a chance to share and learn from others.